Tidal evolution of cored and cuspy dark matter halos: Results

 For $\gamma=0$, we find that as the subhalo evolves in the host potential, both $V_{\mathrm{max}}/V_{\mathrm{max},0}$ and $R_{\mathrm{max}}/R_{\mathrm{max},0}$ decrease (from the upper right corner toward the lower left corner).
 However, as tidal evolution proceeds further, there exists a turnaround at $R_{\mathrm{max}}/R_{\mathrm{max},0}\sim 0.3$, after which $R_{\mathrm{max}}/R_{\mathrm{max},0}$ begins to increase.
 This is because the core expands significantly due to tidal heating which results in larger $R_{\mathrm{max}}$.

 We next increase $\beta$ from $3$ to $4$, which produces a more rapid decrease of density at large radii---results are shown in Fig.~\ref{fig:tidal_track_GADGET2}.
+Such profiles have been widely used in modeling the density profile of spherical galaxies, see e.g.~\cite{Hernquist:1990be,1993MNRAS.265..250D,1994AJ....107..634T,1993MNRAS.262.1062S}.
 Compared to the cases with $\beta=3$ and the same $\gamma$, the cases with $\beta=4$ are less influenced by tidal effects.
 For example, if we compare the blue circles in Fig.~\ref{fig:tidal_track_GADGET2} with the blue circles in Fig.~\ref{fig:tidal_track_GADGET}, both having the same $R_\mathrm{p}/R_\mathrm{a}$, at the end of the simulation $V_{\mathrm{max}}/V_{\mathrm{max},0}$ and $R_{\mathrm{max}}/R_{\mathrm{max},0}$ change less relative to their initial values than in the case with $\beta=4$.
 However, the slope of the tidal track in the case with $\beta=4$ is steeper.

 Finally, we also run two cases with a different value of $\alpha=2$ as shown in Fig.~\ref{fig:tidal_track_GADGET3}.
 The parameter $\alpha$ controls how smoothly the density profile slope transits from inner value to the value at larger radii.
 For this value of $\alpha$, we limit our simulations to cored profiles with $\gamma=0$ and $\beta=3, 4$.
-Such density profiles have been found to well describe the observed density profile of Galactic globular clusters that are unaffected by tidal effects~\cite{Carballo-Bello:2011dgb}\footnote{Our parameter $\beta$ corresponds to the parameter $\gamma$ in Ref.~\cite{Carballo-Bello:2011dgb}.}.
+Such density profiles have been found to well describe the observed density profile of Galactic globular clusters that are unaffected by tidal effects~\cite{Carballo-Bello:2011dgb}.~\footnote{Our parameter $\beta$ corresponds to the parameter $\gamma$ in Ref.~\cite{Carballo-Bello:2011dgb}.}

 We fit the tidal tracks obtained from our simulations using the same fitting function introduced in Ref.~\cite{Penarrubia:2010jk}:

 where $x=M_{\rm bound}(t)/M_{\rm bound}(0)$ is the bound mass fraction, and $g$ is $V_{\rm max}/V_{\rm max,0}$ or $R_{\rm max}/R_{\rm max,0}$.
 To mitigate the effect of numerical artifacts, we limit our fitting to the data with bound mass fraction $M_{\rm bound}/M_{\rm bound,0} > 10^{-3}$, so that the subhalo is resolved by more than $10^4$ particles.
 The best-fit parameters are listed in Table \ref{tab:fitting}.
 The fitting function with the best-fit parameters is shown in Figs.~\ref{fig:tidal_track_GADGET}, \ref{fig:tidal_track_GADGET2} and \ref{fig:tidal_track_GADGET3} by the solid lines.